 In a similar stance, if you find an opportunity to start an online business, focus on that one online “shop” with all your attention.
 Resist the temptation to grow too fast via borrowed funds.
 There is a time for setting up, a time for marketing, a time for understanding the market, a time of training and nurturing and a time for growth.
 Start the next branch only when the first model succeeds by generating enough cash to take care of itself.
 Even then, you should tread with care before going for the next commitment.

 You Have To Learn Everything From Scratch If You Start Small

 Take your time to learn about a business.
 When I started on my first blog, I was pretty careful.
 My partner owned the domain name and he entrusted me to build the website.
 I had no choice but to learn everything from scratch, from the use of a good domain name, to SEO and to adding consistent contents.
-Although, the road of building a blog was long and boring, the journey was flushed with stimulating experience.
+Although the road of building a blog was long and boring, the journey was flushed with stimulating experiences.
 I started thinking about the next blog post even before I completed the current one.
-I bought books and subscribed to online courses to equipped myself with the latest technology about blogging and seo techniques so that I won’t run out of ideas.
-Everything boil together as ingredients into bowls of soup in learning experience.
+I bought books and subscribed to online courses to equipped myself with the latest technology about blogging and SEO techniques so that I won’t run out of ideas.
+Everything boils together as ingredients into bowls of soup of learning experience.

 If you are in a brick and mortar startup, you have to wear different hats when you learn the ropes of your business.
 For example, you need to know your customers personally instead of relying on your sales guy to do the cold calls.
 Because you are dealing with your own business, you will ensure that your customers get top notch services.
 No employees will ever work as hard as you.